yemaney/Expected-Returns/README.md

 ---
 Simple and neat project to give expected returns for global equity markets.

-- FastApi for the backend to handle retrieving data.
-- Streamlit for the frontend, for user to interact with the backend API and visualize the results
+- **Streamlit frontend**, for user to interact with the backend API and visualize the results
+- **FastApi backend** to handle retrieving data.
+- **SQLModel database** along with FastAPI to communicate with backend
-- Both parts are containerized with Docker, to mock micro-services
+- All parts are **containerized with Docker**, to mock micro-services
-- Final application is orchestrated with Docker Compose so the two micro-services can talk to each other
+- Final application uses **Docker Compose to orchestrate communication** between the three micro-services

 ---